Before you snarl your nose, hear me out.

 Process/pulse until you have a nice, thick pate.
 Taste test and add additional salt if needed.

-Transfer to small mason jars, ensuring no air bubbles are present.
-Use within 1 week or freeze jars for later use.
+Transfer to small mason jars or ice cube trays*, ensuring no air bubbles are present.
+Use within 1 week or freeze jars for later use. *If freezing in an ice cube tray, transfer fully frozen pate cubes to another container to reduce the chances of freezer burn.

 How to use grass-fed beef liver pate: